 The first issue you have is the overall look once you’ve finished painting.
 You will probably see the seams and the texture of your paper.
 Fair enough really, you know your finished wall or ceiling isn’t going to look perfect, but as a quick freshen up, it’s fine.

 The next issue you may have is bubbling!!
 I say “may,” because it isn’t a problem you’re guaranteed to encounter.
 I suppose it depends on how well the wallpaper was installed and whether the correct adhesive was used.
 Bubbling is caused by the moisture of the paint penetrating the paper, which then expands.
 If the wallpaper isn’t stuck down well enough, this expansion will lift the paper away from your wall in localised patches (bubbles).
-Even if you do encounter bubbling, 9 times out of 10 it will dry back sound as the paper contracts again.
+Even if you do encounter bubbling, 9 times out of 10 the bubbles will dry back sound as the paper contracts again.

 The last issue you should look out for is your seams opening!!
 This too is caused by the wallpaper expanding.
 Unlike bubbling, opening seams can be easy to fix.
 Just get a knife full of wallpaper adhesive in each of the open seams as you go (remember to wipe off the excess adhesive).